 Convince your parents to fill out the FAFSA

 Luckily, you only need your custodial parent’s information for the FAFSA.
 So, if your parents are divorced, you won’t need to convince each of them to fill it out.
 You can also remind them that all of the information is confidential and won’t be revealed to the other parent.
-If you have trouble convincing them that their data is safe, try contacting your school’s college counselor.
+If you have trouble convincing them that their data is safe, try contacting your high school’s college counselor or a college financial aid professional.
 They may be able to act as an intermediary and a trusted adult voice.

 Also read: How much student loan debt is too much?

 Obtain a certificate and work until you can declare yourself an independent

 Certificates are an increasingly popular alternative to 4-year college degrees.
 Although they do not capture the well-rounded experience of a bachelor’s degree, they can open doors for your career.
 On top of that, they can be obtained for a fraction of the cost and time.
 Some certificates can even be obtained in a matter of months.
 If your parents refuse to pay for your college, try looking into some certificate programs.

 Certificate programs can prepare you for jobs in coding, IT, data analytics, and more.
 Even if you are not interested in a long-term career in these fields, a certificate can be of use.
 You can find a job in one of these high-paying fields without any college education.
 You can use this career to save up money for college, and eventually file as an independent when you turn 24.
 Apprenticeships are another great option for students who want to get relevant work experience, a competitive salary, and a practical education.